Colonial New England's history is easily visible to history-loving guests.

 Strawbery Banke – Portsmouth

-Visitors to Strawbery Banke experience and imagine how people lived and worked in this typical American neighborhood throughout four centuries of history, from the late l7th to the mid-20th century, through restored houses, featured exhibits, historic landscapes and gardens, and interpretive programs.
+Visitors to Strawbery Banke experience and imagine how people lived and worked in this typical American neighborhood from the late l7th to the mid-20th century, through restored houses, featured exhibits, historic landscapes and gardens, and interpretive programs.
 In 1630, Englishmen sailing up the Piscataqua River were impressed by the thick growth of wild berries along the west bank.
 They chose this site for settlement and named it Strawbery Banke.
-They erected a large communal structure, called a Great House, to serve as a combination storehouse, trading post and living quarters.
-The site was destined to become an important colonial commercial center.
-Portsmouth became during the latter half of the 17th century an economically diverse trading town and the leading port north of Boston.
+The site became an important colonial commercial center and Portsmouth became a trading town and the leading port north of Boston.
 Today, this living history museum hosts events year 'round, like hearthside dinners, historical crafts and traditions; and a wonderful Candlelight Stroll at Christmas.

-The Portsmouth Historical Society interprets the history of Portsmouth through its diverse collections of furniture, paintings, ceramics, costumes, and maritime artifacts at the John Paul Jones House on Middle Street, which was built in 1758 for Gregory Purcell, a sea captain and merchant.
-(John Paul Jones, the celebrated naval hero of the American Revolution, spent time in Portsmouth in 1777 and 1781-82.
-He is believed to have rented a room in this house during 1777.)
+The Portsmouth Historical Society cares for a diverse collection of furniture, paintings, ceramics, costumes, and maritime artifacts at the John Paul Jones House on Middle Street, which was built in 1758 for a sea captain and merchant.
+(John Paul Jones, the naval hero of the American Revolution, spent time in Portsmouth in 1777 and 1781-82.
+He is believed to have rented a room in this house during 1777).
 Portsmouth was well known as a center for the furniture trade in the 18th and 19th centuries and the society displays some exceptional examples of Portsmouth craftsmanship.
 The collection also includes portraits, glass ceramics, China trade wares, textiles, clothing, needlework and kitchenware.

 Lake Champlain Maritime Museum – Vergennes